grounzero/vite/docs/guide/introduction.md

 When a file is edited in a bundler-based build setup, in addition to re-building the file itself, the bundler also needs to invalidate part of its module graph and re-construct the entire bundle.
 Reconstructing the bundle can be expensive, and reloading the page blows away the current state of the application.
 This is why some bundlers support Hot Module Replacment (HMR): allowing a module to "hot replace" itself without affecting the rest of the page.
 This greatly improves DX - however, in practice we've found that even HMR update speed deteriorates significantly as the size of the application grows.

 In Vite, HMR is performed over native ESM.
-When a file is edited, Vite only needs to precisely invalidate the chain between the edited module and its closesest HMR boundary (most of the time only the module itself), making HMR updates consistently fast regardless of the size of your application.
+When a file is edited, Vite only needs to precisely invalidate the chain between the edited module and its closest HMR boundary (most of the time only the module itself), making HMR updates consistently fast regardless of the size of your application.

 Vite also leverages HTTP headers to speed up full page reloads (again, let the browser do more work for us): source code module requests are made conditional via `304 Not Modified`, and dependency module requests are strongly cached via `Cache-Control: max-age=31536000,immutable` so they don't hit the server again once cached.